-106. Most countries derive indicators on topics relating to longer working life from labour force surveys.
+- 112. Most countries derive indicators on topics relating to longer working life from Labour Force Surveys.
 A great deal of effort has been put into harmonizing the EU-LFS, but some differences persist which may impact on the comparability of data.
-It is important to stress, however, that despite these differences, the comparability of data between EU countries is likely to be much greater than between EU and non-EU countries.

-107. Although many countries disaggregate the indicators by age and sex up to age 74, a number of countries use 65+ as the upper age group.
+Moreover, while efforts are made to avoid changes in the content of ad-hoc modules as far as possible, there is no guarantee that questions will remain unchanged each time.
+It is important to stress, however, that despite these differences, the comparability of data between EU countries is likely to be much greater than between EU and non-EU countries. - 113.
+Although many countries disaggregate the indicators by age and sex up to age 74, a number of countries use 65+ as the upper age group.
 This is an important issue, given the diversity of labour market circumstances of older people of different ages.
 The proportion of people who are employed and the types of jobs in which they are employed differs markedly between people aged 65-69 and those aged 70-74 years, for example.
-Understanding these differences is important in the development of policies and programmes to encourage older people to remain in the labour force for longer.

-108. The unavailability of published age-sex disaggregated indicators for the older population in some countries reflects the limited numbers of older people in national samples, and the lack of oversampling among this age group.
-Oversampling is expensive and increases the burden on respondents.

-109. Some specific issues relating to indicators on longer working life are:

-- a) The indicators relating to lifelong learning, participation in job-related training and skill acquisition of the population aged 50 years, which are sourced from the Labour Force Surveys, relate usually to the four weeks prior to the survey interview.
+Understanding these differences is important in the development of policies and programmes to encourage older people to remain in the labour force for longer. - 114.
+The unavailability of published age-sex disaggregated indicators for the older population in some countries reflects the limited numbers of older people in national samples.
+Oversampling is expensive and increases the burden on respondents. - 115.
+Some specific issues relating to indicators on longer working life are: - a) The indicators relating to lifelong learning, participation in job-related training and skill acquisition of the population aged 50 years, which are sourced from the Labour Force Surveys, relate usually to the four weeks prior to the survey interview.
 A reference period of 12 months would be more relevant to the measurement of participation in lifelong learning.
-Surveys such as the EU Adult Education Survey are another valuable source for measuring these indicators. - b) The unemployment indicator for people aged 65 years and over may understate the true level of unemployment among older people, given that in some countries people of this age are considered to be retired based on their entitlement to claim social security benefits.
-However, it is important that unemployment continues to be measured at these older ages since mandatory retirement ages and pensions are being reformed in many countries, and the prevalence of unemployment in these age groups may grow in the future.

-c) In many countries, the employment status questions are asked in the Labour Force Survey only for people under the age of 75 years.
+Surveys such as the EU Adult Education Survey can be another valuable source for measuring these indicators, although not all countries collect data on older people in this survey since the age-range for compulsory coverage is 25-64 years, with coverage of those aged 65-69 being at the discretion of the country. - b) The unemployment indicators for people aged 65 years and over may understate the true level of unemployment among older people, given that in some countries people of this age are considered to be retired based on their entitlement to claim social security benefits.
+However, it is important that unemployment continues to be measured at these older ages since mandatory retirement ages and pensions are being reformed in many countries, and the prevalence of unemployment in these age groups may grow in the future. - c) In many countries, the employment status questions are asked in the Labour Force Survey only for people under the age of 75 years.
 With improvements in the health status of older people and removal of mandatory retirement ages, there may be increases in the numbers and proportions of people remaining in the labour force beyond the age of 75 years.
 Monitoring these increases will not be possible unless changes are made to Labour Force Survey collection instruments to cover this age group.